What is Basic Camp?

 Cadets are taught to conduct troop leading procedures (TLPs) to plan and execute tactical missions at the squad level.
 As Cadets gain experience and confidence through the training, they apply lessons learned from the after-action review (AAR) process.

-Basic Camp is divided into four phases:
+Basic Camp is divided into five phases:

-Phase I (Reception & Staging)
+Phase I (Reception)

-Phase II (Integration)
+Phase II (Indoctrination)

 Below are some Advanced Camp Highlights: